cvmfs/doc-cvmfs/cpt-repo.rst

 run only tends to access one version of any package so having a separate catalog per version avoids loading catalog information that will not be used.
-A nested catalog at the top level of each platform may make sense if there is a significant number of platform-specific files that aren’t included in other catalogs.
+A nested catalog at the top level of each platform may make sense if there is a significant number of platform-specific files that aren't included in other catalogs.

 It could also make sense to have a nested catalog under